eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 CMD ["node", "/var/timelapse.js"]
 ```

-The image ensures that the [user-land](https://github.com/raspberrypi/userland) Raspberry Pi libraries are available (giving us access to `raspistill`) and provides us with a volume we can mount to our host OS - so as to persist photos taken regardless of the current container instance going away.
+The image ensures that the [user-land](https://github.com/raspberrypi/userland) Raspberry Pi libraries are available (giving us access to `raspistill`) and provides us with a volume we can mount to our host OS, so as to persist photos taken regardless of the current container instance going away.

-With these two files in place I was now able to build and push the image to [Docker Hub](https://hub.docker.com/r/eddmann/pi-timelapse) for later use on the Raspberry Pi's.
+With these two files in place, I was now able to build and push the image to [Docker Hub](https://hub.docker.com/r/eddmann/pi-timelapse) for later use on the Raspberry Pis.

 ## Building the HypriotOS Image

-The [Hypriot](https://github.com/hypriot) project takes a lot of the pain out of getting setup with using Docker on the Raspberry Pi and it's ARM architecture.
+The [Hypriot](https://github.com/hypriot) project takes a lot of the pain out of getting set up with using Docker on the Raspberry Pi and its ARM architecture.
 It also includes the [cloud-init](https://cloudinit.readthedocs.io/en/latest/) library which allows you to clearly define how you wish the instance to be provisioned on first boot.

-In regards to the two time-lapse devices I used the following cloud-config, specified in [`user-data.yml`](https://github.com/eddmann/pi-timelapse/blob/master/hypriot/user-data.yml).
+In regards to the two time-lapse devices, I used the following cloud-config, specified in [`user-data.yml`](https://github.com/eddmann/pi-timelapse/blob/master/hypriot/user-data.yml).

 ```yaml
 #cloud-config